 Strategy

-During 2022, the Group continued to execute its principal activity, being the responsible ownership, management and development of sustainable oil-palm estates in Indonesia.
+During 2025, the Group continued to execute its principal activity, being the responsible ownership, management and development of sustainable oil-palm estates in Indonesia.
+In line with the Group’s stated strategy of sustainable expansion, in 2023, the Group acquired 2,100 planted hectares in Simpang Kiri, and 8,350 planted hectares in East Kalimantan.
+This additional hectarage will assist in maintaining a young average age of plantings.

 Alongside its own projects, the Group also manages and develops scheme-smallholder areas attached to those estates.
-The Group’s objective is to continue increasing both its own crop and that from its scheme smallholders, whilst also increasing its own milling capacity, thereby increasing its output of certified sustainable palm oil.
-As Group areas mature, its strategy is to increase the planted hectarage controlled by it.
-Milling its own crop and that of its scheme smallholders in its own mills enables the Group to deploy its operational expertise to greatest effect with the aim of generating stronger returns, allowing shareholders to receive sustained increases in dividends.
+The Group’s objective is to continue increasing both its own crop and that from its scheme smallholders maximising the use of the Group’s milling capacity with its own harvest.
+Milling its own crop and that of its scheme smallholders enables the Group to deploy its operational expertise to greatest effect with the aim of generating stronger returns, allowing shareholders to receive sustained increases in dividends.

 All planting is supervised by the Group’s sustainability team, and takes place in full compliance with RSPO standards, ensuring no deforestation and that only land suitable for cultivation is developed.

-Scheme-smallholder areas associated with Group estates expanded in the year to 13,900 hectares.
+Scheme-smallholder areas associated with Group estates expanded during 2024 to 16,200 hectares.
 This followed a significant project promoted by the Group in northern Sumatra to attract independent smallholders to join new co-operative schemes.
 Under these schemes, the Group is providing initial funding for replanting, and crop from the newly planted areas close to Pangkatan will become a valuable new source of input to the Group’s mill there.
-By the end of 2022, 1,100 planted hectares had been added as part of the new co-operative arrangements.
+By the end of 2024, 1,700 planted hectares were part of the co-operative arrangements in northern Sumatra.
+Furthermore, 1,700 scheme-smallholder hectares were included in the East Kalimantan acquisition in 2023.

-After the acquisition at Simpang Kiri, the Group remains committed to its growth strategy, and a number of further projects remain under review.
+After the acquisitions in East Kalimantan and Simpang Kiri, the Group remains committed to its growth strategy, and a number of further projects remain under review.

-The Group had five palm-oil mills operating throughout the year and was able to raise the proportion of crop processed in its own efficiently and sustainably run facilities.
-This will increase further in 2023 as the Group’s sixth mill opened just after the year end at Musi Rawas.
+The Group had six palm-oil mills operating throughout the year and was able to raise the proportion of crop processed in its own efficiently and sustainably run facilities.
+This will increase further in 2025 as the Group’s sixth mill continues to process crop from the young, productive plantings at Musi Rawas, and as the Kota Bangun mills process crop from the newly acquired hectarage.
 In addition, following the acquisition of further hectarage close to Simpang Kiri referred to above, the Group will review plans to build a mill there.
-If constructed, the Group would then achieve 100% ‘in-house’ processing of its own crop, and the output from that crop would all qualify as certified sustainable CPO.

 As part of its commitment to responsible operation and development, the Group has continued to support the well-being of its workforce across Indonesia.